Dry weather with rain at scattered places

 Islamabad

-Mainly dry weather is expected in most parts of the country in next 24 hours while the situation would likely to persist at night.
+Mainly dry weather is expected in most parts of the country in next 24 hours while the situation would likely to persist at night however; partly cloudy weather condition with light rain-thunderstorm is expected at isolated places in Malakand, Kohat divisions and Gilgit-Baltistan.
 Seasonal low lies over northeast Balochistan whereas dry continental air is prevailing over most parts of the country, official of Met Office told APP.

-Mainly dry weather occurred in most parts of the country.
-However, rain-thundershower occurred at a few places in Gilgit-Baltistan in Astore 01 mm and Skardu received traces.
-The mercury mounted the highest temperatures at Sibbi 41°C, Dadu 40°C and Sukkur 39°C.

 The Bahawalpur Met Office has forecast a dry and hot weather for Bahawalpur during next 24 hours.
 The highest maximum temperature 40 centigrades and lowest minimum 26 centigrades were recorded.
 The Met Office has also forecast a dry and hot weather for rest of the region during next 24 hours.

 Weather remained hot and humid in most parts of the country during past 24 hours.
-However, rain-thundershower occurred at isolated places in Malakand, Rawalpindi, Zhob, D.G.Khan divisions and Gilgit-Baltistan.—APP
+However, rain-thundershower occurred at isolated places in Malakand, Rawalpindi, Zhob, D.G.Khan divisions and Gilgit-Baltistan.

+On Monday, highest maximum temperature 41 centigrade and lowest minimum 25 centigrade were recorded.
+The Met Office has also forecast a dry to partly cloudy weather for rest of the region during next 24 hours.—APP